bcgov/aps-infra-platform/documentation/reference/presentations.md

 <a href="../artifacts/APS-Road-to-Gold.pdf" download>Road to Gold</a>

-> Jan 2022 : Presented our journey from the Openshift Silver cluster to Gold cluster
+> Jan 2022 : Presented our journey from the OpenShift Silver cluster to Gold cluster